Choosing Web Browser Versions to Support

 Introduction

-In June 2019 Verkkokauppa.com (reference) – the largest Finnish online retailer – was visited or tried to be visited by 34 different browser vendors, by 1518 browser versions, by 20 operating systems and by 4271 different screen dimensions.
-That's a lot to support especially when considering the number of possible combinations.
+During June 2019 Verkkokauppa.com – the largest Finnish online retailer (reference) – is visited or tried to be visited by 34 different browser vendors (Chrome, Firefox, Safari etc.), by 1518 browser versions (Chrome v69.1, v69.2 etc.), by 20 operating systems (Windows, macOS, iOS etc.) and by 4271 different screen dimensions (1024x768, 640x480 etc.) It's impossible to support all possible combinations users can have.

 Tools

-Operating systems by visits
+Operating systems by visits (Verkkokauppa.com)

 OS Share -------------------------- Android 38.79 % Windows 29.56 % iOS 24.70 % Macintosh 5.66 % Linux 0.98 % Chrome OS 0.20 % Windows Phone 0.06 % Playstation 4 0.01 % Tizen 0.01 % Xbox 0.00 % Source: Google Analytics